-In 2022, SCOR Investment Partners continued its dialogue on the ESG practices of companies in the High Yield and Corporate Loans portfolios.
+In 2023, SCOR Investment Partners continued its dialogue on the ESG practices of companies in the High Yield and Corporate Loans portfolios.
 This process was conducted by the Sustainable Investment Team and involved sending ESG questionnaires to companies that did not publish their strategy and sustainable practices or did so only to a limited extent.

-For the year 2022:
+The average increase in ratings was 6% for the companies with whom SCOR Investment Partners has entered into an engagement process for transparency.

+As of 31st December 2023,
-- 33 companies received a detailed ESG questionnaire, - 22 companies returned the completed questionnaire and/or provided additional non-public documents.
-These returns led to a better understanding of the companies and their ESG efforts, - 1 company met with the Sustainable Investment team to discuss their ESG strategy and to help them become more transparent.

-These questionnaires and meetings enabled SCOR Investment Partners and the companies to share insights on the best sustainability practices in the sector.
+- 86 companies received a detailed ESG questionnaire, - 41 companies returned the completed questionnaire and/or provided additional non-public documents.
+These returns led to a better understanding of the companies and their ESG efforts, - 7 company met with the Sustainable Investment team to discuss their ESG strategy and to help them become more transparent.
+The meetings enabled SCOR Investment Partners and the companies to share insights on the best sustainability practices.
+In this case, SCOR Investment Partners has identified non-sustainable practices with the companies and transferred its conclusions to the companies in question. - As part of SCOR Investment Partners' participation in the coalition Investors for a Just Transition, the Sustainable Investment Team has met with one company of agri-food company to evaluate their practices regarding a just transition.
+SCOR Investment Partners has initiated and carried out engagement process with this company.
+These questionnaires enabled SCOR Investment Partners and the companies to share insights on the best sustainability practices.

-No voting rights were exercised in 2022, as SCOR Investment Partners did not hold more than 1% in any portfolio company.
+No voting rights were exercised in 2023, as SCOR Investment Partners did not hold more than 1% in any portfolio company.
 1% ownership is the threshold specified in the voting policy.